 The final rule implementing section 216 of the Protecting Access to Medicare Act (PAMA) was released in June 2016.
 With an implementation date of January 1, 2018, PAMA significantly revises the Medicare payment system for clinical diagnostic laboratory tests by requiring that Medicare payment for clinical laboratories be based on the weighted median of private payer rates along with a number of other provisions.
 AMP is helping to prepare clinical laboratories for PAMA by offering resources that provide details on the data reporting requirements as well as other provisions included in PAMA.

-Position statements, comments, and letters are usually generated by our Professional Relations and Economic Affairs Committees, though our Clinical Practice and Training & Education Committees do advocate in their areas.
-We invite you to explore AMP's Position Statements and Letters.
-For more information, please contact policy@amp.org.
+Position statements, comments and letters are usually generated by our Professional Relations and Economic Affairs committees, though our Clinical Practice and Training & Education committees advocate in their areas as well.

-View all AMP Position Statements and Letters
+View all AMP position statements and letters.

-Click here to read the latest issue of The ChAMPion
+Read the latest issue of The ChAMPion.

-Click here to read the latest AMP blog post.
+Read the latest AMP blog post.

-Click here to read A Molecular Diagnostic Perfect Storm: The Convergence of Regulatory & Reimbursement Forces that Threaten Patient Access to Innovations in Genomic Medicine, a white paper published by AMP
+Read "A Molecular Diagnostic Perfect Storm: The Convergence of Regulatory & Reimbursement Forces that Threaten Patient Access to Innovations in Genomic Medicine," a white paper published by AMP.